The Best Clover Resellers

 So, where can you get a Clover system?
 That’s where it gets a little tricky.
 Numerous vendors sell Clover point-of-sale systems, but you want to choose your Clover reseller very carefully: Clover is almost always sold with a merchant services contract, meaning the entity from which you buy your Clover hardware will also determine your credit card processing rates and monthly service fees and provide system support should anything go wrong.

 It’s no easy task to choose the best Clover reseller.
 In this article, I’ll walk you through important information about the largest distributors of Clover POS systems.
 Then I’ll give you Merchant Maverick’s recommendations for the best resellers in terms of payment processing rates, contract terms, and other factors.

 Note that all of the vendors below team up with Clover’s parent company, First Data, for payment processing.

 Popular Clover POS Resellers

-Bank of America Merchant Services is a 3.5-star Clover reseller that partners with First Data to provide their merchant services.
+Bank of America Merchant Services (see our review) is a 3.5-star Clover reseller that partners with First Data to provide their merchant services.
 B of A has good customer service and offers the considerable advantage of next-day deposits; however, they do not offer the lowest rates.
 You also have to sign a three-year contract and agree to a $500 early termination fee – not particularly competitive terms in this day and age.

 Again, B of A is a decent merchant services provider for Clover and one of the largest Clover resellers.
 But unless the perk of next-day deposits outweighs the service costs and commitment, you may want to search elsewhere for your Clover POS system.